rdeforest/eforth/learning/types-in-languages/notes.md

 The point as I understand it is that the move method can be extended to accept or return new types without breaking its interface.
 I do not see this as a good feature.

-I prefer method names to be unique.
+When I need a verb to mean different things in different contexts, I don't mind making that explicit in the verb's definition.
+More to the point, giving different behaviors the same name is unnecessary and violates the principle of least surprise.

 ```coffee
     class Location extends Vector